 How do we arrive at wonder?
 What doors should we enter, what boundaries should we cross?
 How many lives can we inhabit, and how many can we touch?
 The first keyword (and the first door) is “mother.”
 The second, “map.”
 When we arrive in the world, we find ourselves in a story that has already begun, that was being told before us and that continues after us, and that while we exist, exists in millions of other versions.
 A map full of lights.
 We are the lights on that map; we cannot choose where our lights are illuminated, but if we are lucky, we can decide where they go.

 The history of the world is made of migration and movement—people migrate and words migrate.
 But all great writers—no matter where they were born, what language they wrote in, what real or imaginary boundaries they crossed, or whether they moved at all—share one thing in common: on every page of their work, we find something inexplicably powerful.
 Something that speaks to our internal cartography: to the invisible cities that live within us, to those aspects of ourselves that we have left in other parts of the world, to pain, to fear, to wounds, to joy, to the love we have given or could have given, to what has opened us up and consumed, ruined, or saved us, to the lives we have not lived, and to the hope that there is meaning.
-This is literature: it speaks to us from the center of the earth.
+This is what literature does: it speaks to us from the center of the earth.

 John Freeman is a literary critic, editor, poet, and former president of the National Book Critics Circle and editor of Granta.
 Two years ago, he founded the literary journal Freeman’s (published by Grove Atlantic in collaboration with the New School).
 Since its creation, Freeman’s has published renowned writers such as Haruki Murakami, Herta Müller, Colum McCann, Louise Erdrich, and Patrick Modiano.
 It has given space to young writers like Ocean Vuong and Édouard Louis, and it has launched writers like Elaine Castillo, whose first novel, America Is Not the Heart, is forthcoming in 2018.
 Valeria Luiselli’s Tell Me How It Ends: An Essay in Forty Questions was born as a short essay commissioned for the journal and later developed into a book.
 The introductions that Freeman writes for each issue are now well-known, marked by his clear and beautiful prose: they are pieces of literature as much as those in the journal.